One Fat Summer

 One Fat Summer is a teen drama novel written by American author Robert Lipsyte, published in 1977.
-In 2018, the novel was adapted into a motion picture titled Measure of a Man, starring Blake Cooper, Donald Sutherland, Luke Wilson and Judy Greer and was distributed by Great Point Media.
+In 2018, the novel was adapted into a motion picture titled Measure of a Man, starring Blake Cooper, Donald Sutherland, Luke Wilson, and Judy Greer and was distributed by Great Point Media.

+Synopsis

+Bobby Marks, an overweight 14-year-old boy, experiences a coming of age summer, in which he learns to stand up for himself.